Reviews You Can Rely On

 Style

-During the testing process, we sought input from friends and other riders out on the trail, taking note of compliments or, in some cases, lack thereof.
-We wore them out to the bar for post-ride beverages or the grocery and around town doing errands after a ride.
-Despite being made of technical fabric, the Patagonia Dirt Roamer and the 7Mest Glidepath have a decidedly casual look with subtle styling that hides their true identity.
+During the testing process, we sought input from friends, partners, and other riders out on the trail, taking note of compliments or, in some cases, heckling.
+We wore the shorts to bars and restaurants for post-ride beverages and a bite to eat.
+We also wore them around town or out on the water.
+As was mentioned, the Skyline has a nice cut, but it also has low-key branding (logos) and coloring options.
+Despite being made of technical fabric, the Patagonia Dirt Roamer and the 7Mesh Glidepath have a decidedly casual look with subtle styling that masks their true identity.

 mountain bike shorts - gravity riders are the most likely to concern themselves with the...